Omar-Tarawneh/city-explorer/README.md

 21-02-2021 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.
 21-02-2021 4:59pm - Application now has a fully-functional express server, with a GET route for the weather resource.
+22-02-2021 5:00pm - Application now has a fully-functional express server, with a GET route for the Park resource.

 [Heroku Link](https://city-explorer-oht.herokuapp.com/)